JohanVanslembrouck/corolib/README.md

     C:\local\libevent\build\bin\Release

-After installing libevent, set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+After installing libevent, set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent eaamples in examples/libevent.

+#### curl

+Download the source code of the latest release of curl from https://curl.se/download.html.
+Early September 2024, I downloaded curl-8.9.1.zip.

+I placed curl-8.9.1.zip in folder C:\local and unzipped it, leading to C:\local\curl-8.9.1.

+Build curl as follows:

+    cd C:\local\curl-8.9.1
+    md build
+    cd build
+    cmake -G "Visual Studio 17" ..
+    cmake --build . --config Release

+Visual Studio 17 corresponds to Visual Studio 2022.

+Edit the Environment Variables and add the following directory to the Path variable:

+    C:\local\curl-8.9.1\build\bin\Release

+After installing curl, set the CURL_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the curl examples in examples/curl.

 ### On Ubuntu 22.04 LTS